olmadsen/beta-system/README.md

 #### Microsoft Visual Studio .NET 2003

-If you don't have access to VS2003, you may contact olm@cs.au.dk or Peter.andersen@alexandra.dk for help.
+If you don't have access to VS2003, you may contact Ole Lehrmann Madsen at olm@cs.au.dk or Peter Andersen at Peter.andersen@alexandra.dk for help.

 VS2003 can also be downloaded from the internet, only a selection of them are required.
 E.g. from ```http://download.cnet.com/Microsoft-Visual-Studio-NET-2003-Service-Pack-1/3000-10250_4-10729888.html```.
 30-08-2023 VS2003 is now included as a ZIP file in the setup directory in the root of the GIT checkout, see below.

-**Correction: ** The above should probaly be changed suhc that a suser is asked to place VS2003 in ```C/Program Files```.
+**Correction: ** The above should probably be changed such that a user is recommended to place VS2003 in `C/Program Files`.

 #### Using VS2003 linker